awsdocs/amazon-aurora-user-guide/doc_source/AuroraPostgreSQL.Migrating.md

    + **Virtual private cloud \(VPC\)**: If you have an existing VPC, then you can use that VPC with your Aurora PostgreSQL DB cluster by choosing your VPC identifier, for example `vpc-a464d1c1`\.
 For information about creating a VPC, see [Tutorial: Create a VPC for use with a DB cluster \(IPv4 only\)](CHAP_Tutorials.WebServerDB.CreateVPC.md)\.

      Otherwise, you can choose to have Amazon RDS create a VPC for you by choosing **Create new VPC**\.
-   + **Subnet group**: If you have an existing subnet group, then you can use that subnet group with your Aurora PostgreSQL DB cluster by choosing your subnet group identifier, for example `gs-subnet-group1`\.
+   + **DB subnet group**: If you have an existing subnet group, then you can use that subnet group with your Aurora PostgreSQL DB cluster by choosing your subnet group identifier, for example `gs-subnet-group1`\.
    + **Public access**: Choose **No** to specify that instances in your DB cluster can only be accessed by resources inside of your VPC\.
 Choose **Yes** to specify that instances in your DB cluster can be accessed by resources on the public network\.
 **Note**
 Your production DB cluster might not need to be in a public subnet, because only your application servers require access to your DB cluster\.
 If your DB cluster doesn't need to be in a public subnet, set **Public access** to **No**\.